 The last Flora of Surrey was published in 1976 and the Supplement and Checklist in 1987.
 There has been no published work on the flora of the whole of Surrey after this.
 There has been much change since these two books were produced.
 In particular, some sites for our rare plants have been lost.
 Some recording of Scarce and Declining Species took place in the 1990's.
 For some species, this is the last time they were recorded in detail.
 The results of the surveys were only released as six separate lists.
 There was no integration of these into a single document.
 The plan now, started in 2006, is to compile a Rare Species Register for Surrey, SyRPR as a first step towards a New Flora of Surrey.
-A provisional list may be seen by clicking here.
+See provisional list.

 The Autumn 2005 Newsletter of the Surrey Botanical Society contained a short note about plans for this SyRPR.
 A list has been compiled of those species that are considered to be rare, scarce or of conservation importance in Surrey.
 For ease of use, these species can be referred to as Notable Species but please note that this term is not used in the same precise term as is used for invertebrate designation.
 The list also contains species that are nationally or internationally important.
 Where appropriate, the list shows the designations assigned to each species in the Vascular Plant Red Data List for Great Britain, Cheffings & Farrell, (Eds) JNCC 2005.
 The Surrey status of the species will be added later when we have more up to date records.
 This list is at present termed a Draft List, for it is recognised that some species currently listed may prove to be sufficiently frequent to not warrant inclusion on RPR.
 It is also likely that there are some species that will have to be added.
 If anyone knows of such a species, please let us know.